HomeDocsAPI Reference

 You can learn more about evaluating your Kumo models and XAI by exploring the following sections in Kumo docs:

-The following is an example of a predictive query for a regression task.
+The following is an example of a Predictive Query for a regression task.
 The prediction “total number of sales each customer will make in the next 30 days” translates to the following PQL statement:

 PREDICT SUM(TRANSACTIONS.PRICE,0,30,days)